grammyjs/website/TRANSLATING.md

 ### Active Stage

-A translation to another language must be 100% complete before it gets published.
+A translation to another language must be 100 % complete before it gets published.
 We do not accept partial translations.
 All menus, links, articles, comments, and everything translatable must be localised before the changes can finally go live on the website.
+Please open a translation tracking issue so everyone can follow the progress.
+It can look like https://github.com/grammyjs/website/issues/55.

 It would be very painful to do everything in a single pull request, so we developed a simple branching model which will make this easy.

-Once you start working on a new language, we will give you access to the repository.
+Once you start working on a new language, we will give push permission to this repository.
 You can then create a new branch for the translations, e.g. `feat/spanish-translations`.
 This is called the _translation branch_ of your language.